 - 2 tbsp soy sauce

-Slice diagonally into 2 cm strips and then into 2 cm cubes.
+Slice the chicken diagonally into 2 cm strips and then into 2 cm cubes.

-Cut the onion along the grain into 5mm slices.
+Cut the onion lengthwise along the grain into 5 mm slices.

 Make one serving at a time.
-In a small frying pan, add 1/2 the dashi, 1/2 tbsp each of sugar, sake, and mirin, and 1tbsp of soy sauce.
+In a small frying pan, add half of the dashi, 1/2 tbsp each of sugar, sake and mirin, and 1 tbsp of soy sauce.
 Place over medium heat and bring to a gentle boil.
-Add half of the chicken and onions and simmer over medium-low heat for 2-3 minutes.
+Add half of the chicken and onions, then simmer over medium-low heat for 2-3 minutes.

-Crack two eggs in a bowl and beat lightly.
+Crack two eggs in a bowl and beat very lightly.

 Don't overbeat the eggs.
-The egg white and yolk do not have to be fully combined.
+The egg yolks and whites should still be separated.

-Pour in the egg white in a circular motion, and after 2-3 seconds, the yolk.
+Pour in the egg whites first, then after 2-3 seconds, the yolks in a circular motion.

-Lightly shake the frying pan over heat until the eggs are cooked the way you like.
-Place the rice in the large donburi rice bowls, top with the chicken and egg and sprinkle with scallion.
-Repeat the process to make another bowl.
+Lightly shake the frying pan until the eggs are cooked to your liking.
+Fill a donburi rice bowl with one serving of rice, top with the simmered chicken and egg, then sprinkle with chopped scallions.
+Repeat the process to make another serving.